AgroTechLab-IFSC/pyiotdevsim/CONTRIBUTING.md

+# Contributing

+All solutions developed by the AgroTechLab team must meet the following standards at each stage of development.

+## Source code comments

+The source code must be well documented with relevant information about variables, constants, data structures, classes and functions/methods.

+For C/C++ source codes, comments must follow the [Doxygen](https://www.doxygen.nl/) style, for Python source codes, comments must follow the [Google](https://google.github.io/styleguide/pyguide.html) style.

+## External documentation

+The solutions must have external documentation, both for users and developers.

+For C/C++ source codes, the external documentation must be created with [Doxygen](https://www.doxygen.nl/) application, for Python source codes, the external documentation must bre created with [Sphinx](https://www.sphinx-doc.org/en/master/) application.

+## GitHub commit standard

-This respository uses an Angular based commit messages with the following layout
+AgroTechLab uses an Angular based commit messages with the following layout

 > ```type(scope): subject```